 Students will learn to use HTML, CSS, and web development tools to design and develop publishable websites containing a variety of media permissible for use on the Internet.
-The role of web browsers, servers, and domains will be explored to expand students' knowledge of the websites they interact with and use every day.
-Any Science student (First Choice, Health, Pure and Applied, Environmental, ESP, DSP, etc) planning to take Introduction to Computer Programming in Engineering Science (360-420-DW) as a Science option must not take any Computer Science complementary course such as 420-BWC or 420-BXC.
+The role of web browsers, servers, and domains will be explored to expand students' knowledge of the websites they interact with and use every day. \\Any Science program planning to take Introduction to Computer Programming in Engineering Science (360-420-DW) as a Science option must not take any Computer Science complementary course such as 420-BWC or 420-BXC.